Mozambique profile - Timeline

 2014 September - Renamo leader Afonso Dhlakama emerges from hiding to sign a peace agreement with President Guebuza, ending a two-year insurgency.
 Mr Dhlakama says he is running for president.

-2014 October - The ruling Frelimo party and its candidate Filipe Nyusi win presidential and legislative elections, according to provisional results.
+2014 October - The ruling Frelimo party and its candidate Filipe Nyusi win presidential and legislative elections.

 2014 January - Renamo boycotts opening of parliament in protest at last October's election results and threatens to form a parallel government.